-- Check the seawater strainer for debris located in the Auxiliary Machinery Space. - 2.
+- 1. Check the seawater strainer for debris located in the Auxiliary Machinery Space and clean if necessary. - 2.
 Open the hull bottom and high-speed transom pickups feeding the seachest in the main bilge. - 3.
-Open the Air Conditioning Seawater Cooling Supply Valve on the Seachest

-Figure 55 - air conditioning valve at the forward face of the port seachest.

-4. At the 110VAC Main Distribution Panel in the cabin, ensure that either the generator or shore power is energized, and set the "Air Cond FWD," "Air Cond Aft," and "Air Cond Pump" breakers to the on position.
+Open the Air Conditioning Seawater Cooling Supply Valve on the Seachest. - 4.
+Open the Air conditioning Seawater cooling discharge valve located inside the starboard auxiliary bilge compartment on the hull side. - At the 120VAC Main Distribution Panel in the cabin, ensure that either the inverter or shore power is energized, and set the "Air Conditioner," and "Air Conditioner Pump" breakers to the "ON" position.

-- 5. Use the Air conditioner Control Panels located in the cabin to control the Air conditioners. - 6.
-Consult the air conditioning operation Manual for operating instructions.
+6. Use the Air conditioner Control Panels located in the cabin to control the Air conditioner.